Ohtani hits 2 homers, 1st grand slam; Angels beat Rays 11-3 – KION546

 AP Sports Writer

+“Honestly I didn’t know it was my first one.
+In my head I thought I hit one in Japan, but I guess not,” Ohtani said through his interpreter.

 The AL MVP hit two homers in a game for the second time this season and eighth in the majors.
 Ohtani had a solo shot in the sixth inning off Jalen Beeks.
-In the seventh, he connected on a 3-1 cutter from Calvin Faucher, who was making his big-league debut, and sent it over the wall in left field for his sixth homer and the Angels’ third grand slam this season.
+In the seventh, he connected on a 3-1 cutter from Calvin Faucher, who was making his big-league debut, and sent it over the wall in left for the Angels’ third grand slam this season.

+“I wasn’t expecting to hit two home runs,” said Ohtani, who has gone deep six times this season.
+“I wasn’t sitting on any particular pitches.
+If the ball was in the zone, I wanted to put good swings on it.
+Trout set the tone the previous at-bat by hitting that home run.”

+Ohtani — who will receive his AL MVP Award before Tuesday’s game — is one homer shy of becoming the third Japanese-born player to reach 100 in the majors.
+He has 147 in his professional career, including 48 with the Hokkaido Nippon Ham Fighters in five seasons in Japan’s Nippon Professional Baseball league.

 Randy Arozarena homered and Wander Franco had three hits for the Rays, who have dropped their last two after winning six straight.